Net Interest Margin

 What You Should Know

-• Net Interest Margin (NIM) is a measure of the profitability of a lending business.
+• Net Interest Margin (NIM) measures the profitability of a lending business.
+It shows the proportion of Net Interest Income (NII) to Average Earning Assets.

-• NIM should be considered together with the credit risk to judge the success of a lending business.
+• NIM should be considered together with credit risk metrics to judge the success of a lending business.

 Net Interest Margin (NIM) is a key profitability metric for financial institutions that measures the difference between the interest income generated from lending activities and the interest paid out to depositors, relative to the bank's interest-earning assets.